 Many of these artifacts have been found in Turkey, Greece and Crete.

-In the past, ancient humans were believed to have traversed the islands on foot during the ice ages, aided by lowering sea levels.
-To test this theory, Ferentinos and his team reconstructed the geography of the region, including the shoreline of the Aegean Islands some 450.000 years ago, using ancient river deltas as indicators of sea level and subsidence rates due to tectonic activity.
+In the past, it was believed that ancient humans crossed the islands on foot during ice ages, aided by lower sea levels.
+To test this theory, Ferentinos and his team reconstructed the geography of the region, including the coastline of the Aegean Islands around 450.000 years ago, using ancient river deltas as indicators of sea levels and subsidence rates due to tectonic activity.

 What did they find out?

 Previous assumptions about the amount of water in the seas were wrong.
-In fact, about 450.000 years ago sea level was "only" about 225 meters (738 feet) lower than it is today.
+In reality, about 450.000 years ago sea level was “only” about 225 meters (738 feet) lower than today.
 This means that there would still have been several kilometers of Mediterranean to cross to reach the nearest of the Aegean islands.

 We will never be able to know all of our history: but in the future we will rewrite a lot of the one that is widespread today.
 OR we will invent it, But this is not the case.